To #writecampaign friends, visit back tomorrow for my #writecampaign challenge entry!

 From here on, I’ll pass the mike to my honored guest, so take it away, J.C.!

 When Damyanti asked me to do a guest post on writing flash fiction, I was super-flattered.
 Me, posting advice on writing flash fiction, on the blog of the Dame of Flash herself?
 You can imagine I had my work cut out for me.

-Do you enjoy reading/writing flash fiction?
+Do you enjoy flash fiction writing?
 Have I missed out any important advice?